T-Sharif/lightweight-fine-tuning/README.md

-# Lightweight Fine-Tuning A Foundational Model
+# Lightweight Fine-Tuning a Foundational Model
 This project demonstrates how to perform parameter-efficient fine-tuning (PEFT) using the Hugging Face *PEFT* library.
 Lightweight fine-tuning is crucial for adapting large foundation models to specific tasks without requiring extensive computational resources.
 By leveraging parameter-efficient methods, you can effectively tailor models to your needs while conserving resources.
 This project provides a hands-on approach to integrating PEFT techniques into a PyTorch and Hugging Face workflow, including model evaluation, fine-tuning, and inference.

 ### Project Summary